microsoft/service-fabric-observer/Documentation/Plugins.md

 ## How to implement an observer plugin using FO's extensibility model

-**NOTE: FabricObserver version 3.1.0 introduces a refactored plugin implementation that will break existing plugins.
+**FabricObserver version 3.1.0 introduces a refactored plugin implementation that will break existing plugins.
 The changes required by plugin authors are trivial, however.
 Please see the [SampleObserver project](/SampleObserverPlugin) for a complete sample observer plugin implementation with code comments and readme with examples of the new format.**

 This document is a simple overview of how to get started with building an observer plugin.
 Also, for a more advanced sample, please see [ContainerObserver](https://github.com/gittorre/containerobserver).

+Note: The plugin model depends on the following packages, which **must have the same versions in both your plugin project and FabricObserver**:

+Current:

+**Microsoft.Extensions.DependencyInjection, Version 5.0.1**
+**Microsoft.Extensions.DependencyInjection.Abstractions, Version 5.0.0**

 #### Steps